lanrekkeeg/Artificial-intelligence/README.md

 # Artificial-intelligence
-This repoitory will contain the solved assignment for AI-CS401 course.
+This repository will contain the solved assignment for AI-CS401 course.